wengnong/wengnong/README.md

-## Hi there 👋
+## Hi there, I'm Winona 👋

 **Tech Enthusiast (Programmer/Learner/Photographer)**

-I'm an undergraduate student with a strong interest in cybersecurity and software development currently learning Python, Java, and SQL while constantly exploring and honing my skills across other fields.
+I'm an undergraduate student with a strong interest in cybersecurity and software development.
+Currently learning Python, Java, and SQL while constantly exploring and honing my skills across other fields.
 As an aspiring learner, I am eager to embrace challenges and acquire new knowledge.

 <!-- <h3 align="left">Connect with me:</h3>
 <p align="left">